renatosugimoto/renatosugimoto.github.io/_posts/2023-01-29-the-pitfalls-of-high-code-coverage-and-how-TDD-can-mitigate-them.md

 }
 ```

-OK, now second requirement.
+OK, now the second requirement.
 At least one uppercase letter.
 Let's write a test for that:

 ```javascript